AnneMatilde/dotfiles/README.md

 ## Setting up a new machine

-With a new machine, you first have to install `Homebrew`.
+With a new machine, you first have to install `Homebrew` and setup [your SSH key](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 You can do that with this command:

 ```shell